 Similar to Cape Enrage, there wasn’t much to see or do at Mary’s Point.
 The road continues to trace the coast, and takes you by a shipwreck, decorative lighthouse and spattering of shops and houses.
 I went into an art studio and cafe, and both owners were startled to see me.
 Here I was, visiting their OPEN business on a Friday and they were surprised.
 Talk about a sleepy town.
-But again, the beautiful views made the detour worth the while (even though the weather remained cloudy and uncooperative).
+But again, Mary’s Point had some beautiful views which made the detour worth the while (even though the weather remained cloudy and uncooperative).

 My long awaited arrival in Hopewell was met with rain, fog and then a little more rain for good measure.
 I stopped for some mediocre clam chowder at what appeared to be the only restaurant in the town of Hopewell (town is an overstatement, clustering of buildings would be a more appropriate term).